Azure/azure-sdk-for-python/doc/dev/tests.md

 ```

-## More test examples

-This section will demonstrate how to write tests with the `devtools_testutils` package with a few samples to showcase the features of the test framework.
+## Further reading

-For more information, refer to the [advanced tests notes][advanced_tests_notes] on more advanced scenarios and additional information.
+For information about more advanced testing scenarios, refer to the [advanced tests notes][advanced_tests_notes].

 ## Deprecated testing instructions

+> The testing framework described in this section was used before today's test proxy was adopted.
+These instructions are
+> deprecated and shouldn't be used to write new tests, but may be helpful in understanding and working with test suites
+> that haven't migrated to the new system.

 Older SDK tests are based on the `scenario_tests` subpackage located in [`azure-sdk-for-python/tools/azure-devtools/src/azure_devtools`](https://pypi.org/project/azure-devtools/). `scenario_tests` is a general, mostly abstracted framework which provides several useful features for writing SDK tests, ie:
 * HTTP interaction recording and playback using [vcrpy](https://pypi.python.org/pypi/vcrpy)